Job Opportunities

 Geoscience Data Analyst

-Purpose: Assess hydroclimatic model output, develop ML approaches to analyze water quantity/quality data, and assess spatiotemporal variability in various resource datasets.
+Purpose: Evaluate water resource issues, including water quantity in relation to water use and climate extremes (droughts, floods), groundwater and surface water issues, develop ML approaches to analyze water quantity/quality data, and assess spatiotemporal variability in various resource datasets.

-Functions: Working with large databases, applying data analytic techniques, mapping data using GIS.
+Functions: Conducting research using large databases, applying data analytic techniques, mapping data using GIS.
 Writing reports and presenting results at regular meetings and professional society meetings.
 Assisting with proposal development.

 To learn more or to apply for this position, click here.
 Please note that there are separate job boards depending on if you are a UT employee or not.
 It is imperative that you apply to the correct board.
 Once you have accessed the correct job board, you can either search for the position using either the title of the position or the job code.
 For instructions on how to apply through the correct job board, click here.